pgroenbaek/dbtracks-stf-profiles/README.md

 	- Connectors between the two overhead wires in f-variants.
 	- Supports for the 3rd rail in sh-variants.
 - Dynatrax generated track sections are not super-elevated properly unless you add additional TrackSection and TrackShape entries to tsection.dat.
 How to do this is discussed in the [Usage section](#about-dynatrax-generated-track-sections).
+- Textures are not yet properly mapped to the 3rd rail in sh variants, this will be fixed eventually.
+If you want to have a go at doing the texture mapping properly, feel free to do so and submit a pull request with it.

 Create an issue or pull request if you find more.